ii/coredns/plugin/reverse/README.md

 # reverse

+## Name

-*reverse* allows for dynamic responses to PTR and the related A/AAAA requests.
+*reverse* - allows for dynamic responses to PTR and the related A/AAAA requests.

+## Description

+TODO

 ## Syntax